mozilla/webdev-bootcamp/accounts.rst

 Use the links to each app to get to their signup form.

+* *Email* and other communication accounts

+  See :ref:`communications-chapter` for details.

 * `Bugzilla`_ — use your @mozilla.com email to get 1337 access, and
   put your IRC nick or whatever you go by in your Bugzilla username for easier searching (example: ``Matthew Riley MacPherson